GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 The extended execution path is built from the pipelines, subworkflows, and module used to execute the process.

-In the example above, the nf-core [`MULTIQC`](https://github.com/nf-core/demo/blob/main/modules/nf-core/multiqc/main.nf) module, was called by the [`DEMO`](https://github.com/nf-core/demo/blob/main/workflows/demo.nf) pipeline, which was called by the [`NFCORE_DEMO`](https://github.com/nf-core/demo/blob/main/main.nf) pipeline in the `main.nf` file.
+In the example above, the nf-core [`MULTIQC`](https://github.com/nf-core/demo/blob/main/modules/nf-core/multiqc/main.nf) module was called by the [`DEMO`](https://github.com/nf-core/demo/blob/main/workflows/demo.nf) workflow, which was called by the [`NFCORE_DEMO`](https://github.com/nf-core/demo/blob/main/main.nf) pipeline in the `main.nf` file.

 !!! tip "How to build an extended execution path"

     It can be tricky to evaluate the path used to execute a module.
 If you are unsure of how to build the path you can copy it from the `conf/modules.config` file.
 How arguments are added to a process can also vary.
 Be vigilant.

 !!! question "Exercise"

     Create a new `.config` file that uses the `process` scope to overwrite the `args` for the `MULTIQC` process.
 Change the `args` to your favourite **month** of the year, e.g, `"--title \"october\""`.